slamander/website/content/post/connectivity_script_fig_mod.md

 point of a gps coordinate).

-I removed points that were suspiciously far outside the cluster of presences by creating new variables: “lon” and “lat”, which are Z-scores of the latitude and longitude variables (by subtracting the mean and dividing by standard deviation, or using the ‘scale’ function).
+I removed points that were suspiciously far outside the cluster of presences by creating new variables: `lon` and `lat`, which are Z-scores of the latitude and longitude variables (by subtracting the mean and dividing by standard deviation, or using the `scale` function).
 I them removed values greater that 2, which represent points that are two standard deviations from the mean latitude and mean longitude.